mathieu-anderson/form-validation-problem/README.md

+# My solution

+I came to this solution after around **2 hours and a half**.
+It was an incredibly pleasant and refreshing experience : I did not realize how long it had been since I had written some vanilla JS, interacting directly with the dom.

+As all the validation tests are quite simple, and all are required before the data can be posted, I chose to do it with simple `if` statements inside a single function called `validate()`.

+`validate()` is called when the form is submitted via the 'Create account' button.
+But to ensure that the data is not POSTed , I use `onsubmit='return validate()'` and not just `onsubmit='validate()'`. `validate()` returns `false` if one of the validation tests fail, therefore blocking the POST, and highlighting the failing parts of the form.

+Here is a rough view of how I used my time :
+* 15 minutes to go through the code and the validations criteria
+* 30 minutes to remember how integrating vanilla JavaScript in a static HTML page works
+* 30 minutes to remember how vanilla HTML forms work, and the right way to interact with them with vanilla JavaScript
+* The rest of the time spent in gleeful code-writing

+If I had more time, I'd probably make it so that the `error` class goes away as soon as the form is corrected.
+I'd also make the email and password validation more strict (filter for disposable email, special characters / caps / numbers required for the password).

 # Form validation problem

 We've created this problem to evaluate how developers tackle a real-world problem.
 If you've been assigned this problem you should spend around **2 hours** working on it.
 The last thing we want you to do is toil away for days on end!